-- Tire Diameter From 10.0 to 70.0 inches (Example 26.4) - Rear Gear Ratio From 0.50 to 9.99 (Example 3.73) - Speedometer Output Enabled or Disabled - Pulses Per Mile (PPM) The pulses produced per mile
+- Tire Diameter From 10.0 to 70.0 inches (Example 26.4) - Rear Gear Ratio From 0.50 to 9.99 (Example 3.73) - Speedometer Output Enabled or Disabled, provides an output to an electronic speedometer. - Pulses Per Mile (PPM) Pulses produced per mile

-NOTE: The terminator harness does not have a Speedometer output wire, nor is the calibration programmed for it.
+Note: The terminator harness does not have a Speedometer output wire, nor is the calibration programmed for it.

-23.0 SENSOR VERIFICATION
+21.0 SENSOR VERIFICATION